Brick Calculator

 Real-world situations require a more complex calculation, which is why our calculator supports the specification of the thickness of the mortar joint between the bricks.
 Usual values are half an inch or 10-13 mm, but this will depend on your chosen construction approach.
 Using wider margin will obviously reduce the number of bricks needed, but it has its effect on the constructive strength of the wall and results in more mortar being required.

-Finally, you need to enter your expected percentage of wasted bricks.
+Finally, you need to enter your expected percentage of wasted material.
 Waste usually occurs due to bricks being broken during transportation, handling, manipulation, but also due to the need to cut some of them into pieces in order to have a good-looking wall.
 Some of these pieces cannot be used and need to be discarded.
 Allowing for between 5-10% waste is a good practice.

 Number of bricks calculation example

-Given a target wall height of 8 feet and a target length of 15 feet, how many bricks with brick length of 8 inches (203mm), width 3-5/8 inches (92mm) and height of 2-1/4 inches (57mm) are needed if the wall thickness is half-brick?
+Given a target wall height of 8 feet and a target length of 15 feet, how many bricks with a length of 8 inches (203mm), width 3-5/8 inches (92mm) and height of 2-1/4 inches (57mm) are needed if the wall thickness is half-brick?

-Second, compute the volume of the entire brick wall: 8 feet x 15 feet x 3.625 in = 8 feet x 15 feet x 0.3 feet = 36 cubic feet.
+Second, compute the volume of the entire wall: 8 feet x 15 feet x 3.625 in = 8 feet x 15 feet x 0.3 feet = 36 cubic feet.

 Does the calculator require a particular bond?

 However, it is worth noting that some kinds of bonds might result in a higher percentage of wasted construction elements, so you might want to adjust for that.
-For example, if the calculator says you need 200 bricks, you may need to purchase an extra 5 or 10 bricks to account for the ones broken during the brick-laying process.
+For example, if the calculator says you need 200 bricks, you may need to purchase an extra 5 or 10 to account for the ones broken during the brick-laying process.

 Cite this calculator & page